Canada in World War II: Battle of the Atlantic

 The Battle of the Atlantic was the longest ongoing battle in World War II.
 Once Britain declared war on Germany, Canada quickly followed, entering the war on 10 September 1939, as they had a vested interest in sustaining Britain.

 Canadian security relied on British success in this war, along with maintaining national security, politically speaking, some felt it was Canada's duty to assist her allies.
-For example, the Canadian prime minister Mackenzie King had been utterly convinced that it was Canada's "Self-evident national duty" to "back Britain".
+For example, the Canadian prime minister Mackenzie King had been utterly convinced that it was Canada's "Self-evident national duty" to "back Britain."

 Once World War II had erupted in 1939, Canada had a small navy.
 In 1939 Canada had seven warships.
 Once entering the war, Canada needed a naval reformation in order to keep up with and aid the British.
 On the outbreak of the war Canada had roughly 3,500 men supporting the RCN.
-In September 1940 "the RCN grew to 10,000 men".
+In September 1940 "the RCN grew to 10,000 men."

 The Canadian government agencies also played a major role in the patterns of warfare in the Atlantic.
 The Canadian Navies Division operated a network of naval control of shipping agents in the neutral United States from 1939 to 1941.
-These agents managed the shipping movements of British shipping in the United States, and also managed the growing United States Navy systems in regards to basic trade movements.
+Those agents managed the shipping movements of British shipping in the United States and also managed the growing United States Navy systems in regards to basic trade movements.
 Special publications on trade matters were supplied to the United States Navy from Ottawa in 1941, and by the time of Pearl Harbor American port directors were working with Ottawa as a team.
 Ottawa's job of studying trade movements and keeping track of intelligence was so effective and crucial that they were given the task of controlling shipping west of 40〫and north of the equator from December 1941 to July 1942, along with supplying the USN trade directorate with daily intelligence.